 Tips For Retaining Monthly Donors

-It won’t do you any good to pour new donors into the top of your monthly giving bucket if the budget is leaking heavily.
+That said, it won’t do you any good to pour new donors into the top of your monthly giving bucket if the bucket is leaking heavily.
 You need to do your best to keep your monthly donors happy so they keep giving!

 Tip #1: Monthly donors need to be thanked differently.
 The worst thing you can do is thank these precious, loyal donors with the same old thank-you letter every month.
 Boring!